-Where: Parade, State Street from Wacker to Van Buren.
+Where: Parade, State Street from Lake to Van Buren.
 Free.

-Columbus Day Chairman Sal Perricone will lead the line of march, with JCCIA President Frank Cerrone, Mayor Rahm Emanuel, and many other dignitaries from city, state and the Italian community.
+Columbus Day Chairman, JCCIA President and other dignitaries from city, state and the Italian community will march in the Parade.
 The Columbus Day Parade has over 150 units – bands, floats and marchers.
 All ethnicities are invited to join the parade.